The Learner's Journey Social Lab

-Through a deeper understanding of the journeys of learners, particularly those who experience disadvantage, teams within the Lab will prototype solutions that could be integrated into a new system of recognition and that capture a broader picture of who young people are, what they know and can do.
+Through a deeper understanding of the journeys of learners, particularly those who experience disadvantage, teams within the Lab prototyped solutions that could be integrated into a new system of recognition and that captured a broader picture of who young people are, what they know and can do.

-Identified and refined from our engagements and research to date, the elements of the new recognition system we are asking prototyping teams within the Lab to consider are:
+Identified and refined from our engagements and research to date, the elements of the new recognition system we asked prototyping teams within the Lab to consider are: